gargsaar/singlepage_website_ni/_posts/2019-09-22-dont-you-say-who-cares-I-do.markdown

 Appa was at the breakfast table, precisely at seven.
 Appa was a quiet man who lives in his own world that starts and ends with Indian Exports, his business to export coconut outside India.
 Appa enjoyed his prosperity with considerable hesitation, as if it was underserved.
 He always said, "this wealth hasn’t struck suddenly like a visitation, but instead grown gradually like a tree."

 I joined late, exactly after 5 minutes.
 Appa turned, startled, to find a large cauliflower-shaped lady, his wife, loomed over him to put a Palappam in his plate.
 Appa was too obsessed with Palappam.
 I wondered why Appa ate only upma – night and day.
-I closed my eyes to ask Amma, my deceased grandma who must be enjoying chicken in heaven, “Why?”
+I closed my eyes to ask Achamma, my deceased grandma who must be enjoying chicken in heaven, “Why?”
 Even she didn’t know why Appa was so content.
 I liked chicken, but who cared what I liked.

 By the time I started, Appa was done.
 I wanted to have one more, but he’d not wait.
 Amma, who stood close-by, had a steel glass in her hand, filled with filter coffee.
 She looked at me.
 I thought she would throw the glass on his head to break it into two.
 His head, not the glass.
 To my disappointment, she did nothing.
 I wished she had the courage to at-least think about it.
 By the virtue of attaining adulthood next year, I had the courage, but I kept silent for two reasons: